Silicon Valley season 6: Production

 In April 2018, it was announced that HBO had renewed the series for a sixth season.
-In May 2019, HBO confirmed that season six would be the final season and that it would consist of seven episodes; the show had production delays to accommodate producer Alec Berg, who runs the HBO comedy series Barry.
+In May 2019, HBO confirmed that season six would be the final season and that it would consist of seven episodes; the show had production delays to accommodate producer Alec Berg, who ran the HBO comedy series Barry.

 Reception

-On review aggregator Rotten Tomatoes, the season holds a 92% approval rating, with an average rating of 7 out of 10 based on 12 reviews.
+On review aggregator Rotten Tomatoes, the season holds a 94% approval rating, with an average rating of 7 out of 10 based on 18 reviews.
 The site's critical consensus reads, "Though the strangeness of reality threatens to one-up it, Silicon Valley's final season is funny, fearless, and still playing by its own rules to the very end."
 On Metacritic, the season has a score of 78 out of 100 based on 4 reviews.